 After a 10 minute walk we found ourselves in the heart of Downtown Vancouver, this time at another Irish bar called Jimmy’s Taphouse.
 Jimmy’s is a great bar and was where we remained for the next 6 hours.
 Again the drinks were flowing just as freely and the conversations continued.

-As the evening carried on the bar became quite lively as the TV’s showed live ice hockey, baseball, and NFL matches throughout the evening.
+As the evening carried on the bar became quite lively as the TV’s showed live ice hockey (NHL), baseball, and NFL matches throughout the evening.
 Every so often there would be a roar of celebration as someone, who understood what was going on far better than we did, cheered for their team.
 It was a great evening and if it hadn’t been for needing to catch buses and sky trains back to our respective homes I’m pretty sure we probably would have stayed there even longer.
-It really was an awesome afternoon and evening.

 Aside from having a great time making new friends another silver lining was how cheap the day was.
 After a considerable amount of alcohol, 2 bowls of poutine and a bowl of fried pickles my total spend came to just over $70, which converts to roughly £35.
 You’d be lucky to get lunch and a few drinks back home for that never mind a whole afternoon and evening of drinking, and food.
 I can’t wait to meet up with these awesome people again over the forthcoming weeks.